Martin Kobylański: Union Berlin (loan)

 In August 2014, Kobylański moved to his native city and signed for Union Berlin on a one-year loan.
 Werder Bremen also granted Union a purchase clause.

 Preußen Münster

 Kobylanski spent the second half of the 2016–17 season at 3.
 Liga club Preußen Münster, on loan from Lechia Gdańsk, scoring five goals in 16 appearances while being deployed in different positions.
 He signed permanently for the club in June 2017, agreeing to a two-year contract.

 Eintracht Braunschweig

 On 30 May 2019, Eintracht Braunschweig confirmed, that they had signed Kobylanski for the 2019–20 season on a three-year contract.
 On 14 May 2022, it was announced he would leave the team at the end of the season.

 1860 Munich

 On 19 May 2022, Kobylański signed for 3.
 Liga side 1860 Munich.
+On 22 June 2023, he left the club by mutual consent.

+VSG Altglienicke

+On 13 August 2023, Kobylański joined Regionalliga Nordost club VSG Altglienicke.

+Waldhof Mannheim

+On 1 February 2024, he moved to 3.
+Liga club Waldhof Mannheim.

+Blau-Weiß Lohne

+On 19 June 2025, Kobylański signed a two-year deal with Regionalliga Nord club Blau-Weiß Lohne.